A Local's Guide to The Best Places to Eat in Oahu Hawaii

 Ars is another spot my local friend Nurry recently introduced me to.
 They serve espresso, coffee, gelato, and some food in a space they've transformed into an art gallery.
 Definitely go for the coffee and maybe grab breakfast as well.

-Leonard's is a place you've likely heard of on any site you've visited about where to eat, and that is because it is an Oahu staple!
+Leonard's is a place you've likely heard of on any site you've visited about the best places to eat Oahu, and that is because it is an Oahu staple!
 They serve malasadas which is a Portuguese donut more or less without the hole in the middle.
 Can't miss this when you are in town!

 NOTE: The last time I was in town I was at a party my uncle was throwing for all of his employees.
 To my very big surprise, they were claiming that Pipeline Bakeshop on Waialae actually has better malasadas.
 They are made to order so you get them piping hot.
 I cannot confirm or deny this claim, but if you have a big sweet tooth stop by both to test out the theory (and definitely come back to let me know)!